Personal Retirement Savings Account (PRSA)

-Tax relief based on your age will be given by the Government for the contributions you pay into your PRSA.
-Since 2003 employers that do not provide an occupational pension scheme for their employees are obliged to provide access to at least one Standard PRSA.
-Employers are required to have provided access to a PRSA to employees who are not entitled to join a pension scheme within 6 months of existing service.
-Read more about employers' obligations and PRSAs here (pdf)
+Most people can get a PRSA but they can be especially useful for people with no other pension arrangement.
+Employers that do not have an occupational pension scheme for their employees must provide access to at least one Standard PRSA.
+Employees who are not entitled to join a pension scheme within 6 months of service must be given access to a PRSA by their employer.
+Read more about employers' obligations and PRSAs (pdf).

 There are two types of PRSA:

 Charges on Non-Standard PRSAs are not capped and in most cases, are higher than Standard PRSAs.
 If you are considering a Non-Standard PRSA, ask for a full explanation of the differences between this product and the Standard product.
-You should beware of promises of better returns on Non-Standard PRSA products - predicting investment performance is extremely difficult.
+You should beware of promises of better returns on Non-Standard PRSA products as predicting investment performance is extremely difficult.

 Standard PRSAs invest only in pooled funds where the risk is spread across a large number and variety of investments.
 Non-Standard PRSAs can offer wider investment choices.
 However, you need to be sure that you understand the investment choices and the reasons why you should opt for them.
 If you do not understand how your pension will be invested, then you should consider if this product is best for you.

 You should also be sure that you can afford the monthly payment suggested and that this is the most effective payment for tax relief.

 Do you need a PRSA?

 If you are considering whether to invest in a PRSA, you should ask yourself the following questions.

 Is there an existing pension scheme available to me in my job?